decker-edu/decker/resource/tutorial/03-header-deck.md

 # Introduction

-This deck shows the available options which can be included in the `YAML` header in the `*.md` file.
+This deck shows the available options which can be included in the `YAML` meta configuration.

 For further options which might not be included here see: [https://github.com/hakimel/reveal.js/#configuration](https://github.com/hakimel/reveal.js/#configuration)